SutheeDev/The-Bloc-Camp/README.md

 - The subscription form is available for users to input email addresses.
 - Equipped with a validator checking whether the input is an email and provides an error message if it is not.
 - A thank you note will be sent to the user's email in case of a successful subscription.

+### Application

+The second part of this project is the application, which extends the user experience by offering additional functionalities through a dashboard divided into two separate classes: the User Dashboard and the Admin Dashboard.
+The dashboard is only accessible through the Register / Login page.